SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - **Build compression of assets (to .gz files) is enabled by default**.
 You can still disable this if you prefer.
 Compressed (.gz suffix) assets need to be served using `Content-Type: gzip`.
 If you are unable to set this header in your hosting environment, a fallback decompression attempt will now be made (using [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream)).
 This fallback is currently only supported/tested in Chrome-based browsers.
 - **All required scripts/assets (e.g. Bootstrap) are included in built project** (no more third party JS/font downloads).
 - **Web browser IndexedDB usage is enabled by default** to prevent having to download all the assets on each page refresh.
 You can still turn this off if you prefer the user to download the data every time.
-- **Uses single-threaded mode by default** as it seems to work better at the moment (tried this after seeing [@ufna](https://github.com/ufna/UE-HTML5)'s decision) and is supported for Development, Testing, and Shipping packaging (Debug/DebugGame packaging is not supported).
-Multi-threaded mode can still be used, but currently only works for Development packaging (Testing/Shipping just shows a blank screen).
+- **Uses single-threaded HTML5 mode by default** as it seems to work better at the moment (tried this after seeing [@ufna](https://github.com/ufna/UE-HTML5)'s decision).
+You can still package a HTML5 build with multithreading support but it has issues (see Caveats section below).
 - **Web socket networking plugin is enabled by default** should you wish to use multiplayer in HTML5.
 - Added [**optional experimental support for websocket SSL**](Features/Feature-WebSocketSSL.md), including the ability to connect to a hostname rather than just an IP address.
 This allows multiplayer to work when serving the HTML5 client via HTTPS.
 This feature is disabled by default.
 - Added an [**optional way to pass command line options to the HTML5 application**](Features/Feature-CommandLine.md) e.g. to select different maps etc. This feature is disabled by default.

 Also available is an alternative branch with UE 4.24 using ES2 shaders (WebGL1) - but with the above new features - for those who wish to remain on that version.

+### Caveats / Known Issues

+- Only Development, Testing, and Shipping packaging is supported.
+Debug/DebugGame packaging is not supported.
+- In the ES3 branch, stationary directional light does not properly cast dynamic shadows from moveable meshes.
+For now you could either work without these shadows or switch to moveable directional light (which does cast shadows but with worse quality).
+- In both ES2 and ES3 branches, HTML5 multithreading only works for Development builds and may have subtle issues.
+Test/Shipping has graphical corruption / black screen.
+Single-threaded should be used to avoid this issue (make sure **Project Settings -> HTML5 -> Emscripten -> Multithreading support** is set to **False**).

 ## Git Repository / Branches